Burmese–Siamese War (1765–1767): Fall of Ayutthaya (April 1767)

-The Burmese captured the Ayutthayan nobility including Chaophraya Phrakhlang the Samuha Nayok or Prime Minister, Phraya Kalahom the Minister of Military, Phraya Ratchaphakdi the Royal Treasurer, Phraya Yommaraj of the Police Bureau and Phraya Phollathep the Minister of Agriculture.
-Nemyo Thihapate returned to Phosamton to the north and pressed to his subordinates not to keep Siamese war booty to themselves and to surrender all to him.
+The Burmese captured the Ayutthayan nobility, including Chaophraya Phrakhlang, the Samuha Nayok or Prime Minister, Phraya Kalahom, the Minister of Military, Phraya Ratchaphakdi, the Royal Treasurer, Phraya Yommaraj of the Police Bureau, and Phraya Phollathep, the Minister of Agriculture.
+Nemyo Thihapate returned to Phosamton to the north and pressed his subordinates not to keep Siamese war booty to themselves and to surrender all to him.
 The Burmese seized gold, silver, precious gems, fine royal clothes, elephants, horses, Buddhist Tripitaka scriptures, treatises on astrology and medicine.
-The Burmese also found a huge number of unused firearms including 10,000 flintlock guns, 3,550 small cannons, two large cannons and 50,000 cannon shells.
+The Burmese also found a huge number of unused firearms, including 10,000 flintlock guns, 3,550 small cannons, two large cannons and 50,000 cannon shells.
 It was then decided that, due to large number of the firearms, the Burmese would only take those with fine qualities and destroy the rest.
-Siamese firearms and cannons that were not taken were either put to explosion or dumped into the water.
+Siamese firearms and cannons that were not taken were either exploded or dumped into the water.

 Even images of the Buddha were hacked for the gold with which they were coated.
 The Phra Si Sanphet Buddha image, which stood about sixteen meters tall, cast in 1500 AD and had been the palladium of Ayutthaya kingdom for centuries, was destroyed and molten down by the Burmese.
 30,000 Ayutthayan captives were forcibly relocated to the Burmese capital in Ava.
 Nemyo Thihapate distributed the Ayutthayan war captives to his ranks, with Tathmu commanders receiving 100 families each, Sitke commanders receiving 75 families each, Nakan officials receiving 50 families each, Tatye receiving five families each and ordinary soldiers receiving two families each.
 The Burmese brought Uthumphon and hundreds of Siamese nobles and members of the royal family to be resettled in Burma.
 Virtually nothing was left of the 14th-century Ayutthaya Grand Palace, home to 33 kings of five dynasties, or the glittering Sanphet Prasat, used to welcome foreign envoys and state visitors.
 The Siamese king was found dead, identified by his brother Uthumphon.
 The city of Ayutthaya, with a population said to rival contemporary London or Paris, was reduced to ashes by the "seemingly unstoppable Burmese military machine."

 The centuries-old Ayutthaya Kingdom had come to an end.
 Siam was forcibly plunged into anarchy and civil war with the disappearance of a central authority.